 Compared to other methods of cybersecurity vulnerability testing, penetration testing can leave behind system outages, inadvertent exposure, damage to your servers from testing gone wrong, misleading information, false negatives, and some of this can lead to loss in productivity, not to mention potential financial implications.
 Penetration testing also requires trusting any tester with your system and sensitive data.

 Given the drawbacks, there may be no such thing as a risk-free penetration test.
 When you open your system and expose it to different activities and people, it can be hard to hard to control your exposure.

-Join SecuLore’s webinar on June 8, at 2 PM ET, to learn the ins and outs of pen testing and gain insight into the benefits and risk of this method from our cybersecurity experts.
+Fill out the form to view our webinar on-demand.
+Learn the ins and outs of pen testing and gain insight into the benefits and risk of this method from our cybersecurity experts.